 Using the following guidelines, prepare a double-spaced draft of your ms in MS Word, including captions for the map(s) and any illustration(s), for submission to the editors.The entire document, including all sections, should be double-spaced.
 All drafts and communications will be electronically delivered.

 TAXONOMIC HEADINGS: Do not abridge the author’s surname, add initials if confusion is likely.
 Enclose the author’s name in parentheses if the species-group name is now associated with a genus other than that in which it was originally described.
-Give vernacular names as listed in the most recent edition of Scientific and Standard English Names of Amphibians and Reptiles of North America North of Mexico, with Comments Regarding Confidence in Our Understanding, 7th Edition (2012, SSAR HerpetologicalCircular No. 39).
+Give vernacular names as listed in the most recent edition of Standard English Common Names of Amphibians and Reptiles of North America North of Mexico, with Comments Regarding Confidence in Our Understanding, 7th Edition (2012, SSAR HerpetologicalCircular No. 39).
 Under ADDITIONAL VERNACULAR NAMES include additional names that are in use in all or part of the geographic range of the taxon.
 Inclusion of vernacular names should be included for recognized subspecies.

 SYNONYMY: The synonymy should include all new names and all new combinations of names arranged in chronological order.
 Other permutations, including those published irregularly, erroneously, or incorrectly, should be included.
 Use no punctuation between the name of a taxon and the name of the original describer, but separate with a colon the authors of other permutations from the name.